TutsWiki/source/content/data-structures-algorithms/bubble-sort.md

     Since 5 > 3
     Swapping will be done

-Array after swapping will look like:-
+Array after swapping will look like:

 ![Bubble-Sort-Example-Array](/images/DSA/bubble-sort-example-array-2.png "Bubble Sort Example Array")